Cherriodude/jac/README.md

 # jac
 Just Another Crafter mod for mindustry.
-SPRITES ONLY.
+Proof of Concept.